Kesav773/HILL-CIPHER/README.md

-# HILL CIPHER
-HILL CIPHER
-EX.
-NO: 3 AIM:
+# EX.
+NO: 3 HILL CIPHER

-IMPLEMENTATION OF HILL CIPHER
+## AIM: IMPLEMENTATION OF HILL CIPHER

 ## To write a C program to implement the hill cipher substitution techniques.